Even though Apple came out with MagSafe technology for the iPhone 12 in October 2019, hardly anyone I know is using it to its full potential.

 Not only has it increased the wireless charging speed, but it has opened the door to a jackpot of accessories that I don’t know how I ever lived without.
 I break them down here, along with my favorite recommendations for each.

-Apple has a proprietary charging technology for charging your iPhone 12/13 up to 15 watts.
+Apple has a proprietary charging technology for charging your iPhone 12 and newer with up to 15 watts.
 With just a few exceptions (such as the Belkin Go Charge), you need an Apple MagSafe charger to get up to 15 watts of wireless power.
 You’ll also need the proper power brick (adapter) to plug into your wall.

-All other wireless chargers will only deliver 7.5 watts to an iPhone 12 or 13.
+All other wireless chargers will only deliver 7.5 watts to a MagSafe equipped iPhone.
 Some chargers imply that they will put out 15 watts, but this generally applies to Android phones, not iPhones.

 When I started carrying a MagSafe wallet, I never looked back.
 These wallets attach magnetically (and reliably) to the back of my iPhone 12 Pro with an Apple silicone case.
 I still keep my older, bulkier wallet near me (usually in my car), but MagSafe wallets have become my daily drivers.